doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Still doing the assignment I started day-before yesterday.
 Working on them is helping me understand the functions more vividly.
 **Thoughts:** Learning is on and it's satisfyingto know I'm utilizing every day.

+# 100 Days Of Code - Log

+### Day 22: June 16, 2020

+**Today's Progress**: Learned about multi-indexing , groupby and bins in pandas today.
+Did a problem based on the mentioned topics.
+**Thoughts:** This video by @justmarkham was very helpful in understanding all these topics, especially multi-indexing. https://youtu.be/tcRGa2soc-c